jbcurtin/bert-etl/docs/queue_encoders__and__queue_decoders.rst

-The approach allows for a lot of control to seperate out requirements specific to a lambda function.
-Reducing the overall zipfile size uploaded to AWS S3 or AWS Lambda.
-It also opens more control for managing code execution, which is helpful because AWS Lambda charges happen in increments of 100ms.
+The approach allows for a lot of control for seperating out requirements specific to a lambda function.
+Reducing the overall zipfile size uploaded.
+Also provides more control for managing code execution, which is helpful because AWS Lambda charges happen in increments of 100ms.
 Importing `astropy` or `numpy` may cost more